fhardison/fhardison.github.io/content/posts/2023-04-27-grammar-resources.md

 tags: greek
 date: 2023-04-27
 ---
+Hi friend,

-As I'm learning to talk about Greek in Greek, I find these to be useful.
+I'm trying to get better at talking about Greek in Greek.

+These are some of my favorite tools.

 The first is Dionysios Thrax's grammar with Alpheios Reading tools and English translation as diglot.

+* Thrax' Art of Grammar: <https://amindforlanguage.com/thrax_grammar/diglot.ghtml>

 This is where I'm learning which words to use and how to use them.

-The second two links are tools I've made.
-I find them helpful for finding words and word forms that I need.

-The paradigm tool is useful for figuring out how to use a word that I find in Thrax, but need it in a different form.

-* Thrax' Art of Grammar: <https://amindforlanguage.com/thrax_grammar/diglot.ghtml>
+The English diglot makes it easy to find word's I want to learn using the Find feature of my browser.

+When I find a word but aren't sure what it should look like in a different inflected form, the paradigm tool is useful

+* Searching for a paradigm for a given word: <https://amindforlanguage.com/greek-paradigm-finder/>

+If there's a word I want but it's not in Thrax, then the lexicon gloss search tool comes in handy.

 * Searching multiple lexicons for glosses: <https://amindforlanguage.com/greek_lex_searcher/>

-* Searching for a paradigm for a given word: <https://amindforlanguage.com/greek-paradigm-finder/>
+It includes glosses from LSJ, Abbott-Smith, Woodhouse, and even the vocabulary section from Rouse's _A Greek Boy at Home._ This means it can do Greek &rarr; English, and English &rarr; Greek.